Advice Hub logo

 What sort of outcome can I hope for when I make an academic appeal?

 In the stage one academic appeal form you will see there is a box where you must explain exactly what you are requesting and hoping for.
-Examples might be – a chance to resubmit work, a reassessment opportunity so that you can then progress, or a repeat year opportunity.
+Examples of what you might ask for are – a chance to resubmit work, a reassessment opportunity so that you can then progress, or a repeat year opportunity.

-I was very unwell in August during the reassessments.
+I was very unwell during the reassessment diet.
 I failed my reassessment.
 Now I cannot continue to dissertation.
 Can I make an academic appeal?

 Yes - you can - as you have grounds of Mitigating Circumstances (being unwell).
 However, you need to consider the following two requirements